 - Area for budget travelers: Calistoga

 - Area for food: Yountville

 1. St. Helena – For wine enthusiasts

 Address: St. Helena, Napa Valley, CA 94574

-St. Helena sits in the heart of California Wine Country, north of San Francisco in the North Bay region, and is the best place to stay for wine enthusiasts.
-The region around St. Helena is home to roughly 150 wineries, vineyards, and tasting rooms.
+St. Helena sits in the heart of California Wine Country, north of San Francisco in the North Bay region, and is the best place for wine enthusiasts to stay.
+The region around St. Helena has roughly 150 wineries, vineyards, and tasting rooms.

 Names such as Beringer Vineyards, Duckhorn Vineyards, Clif Family Winery, and Freemark Abbey Winery make this a small town home.
 And not to be outdone, the area boasts many impressive boutique luxury hotels.